© Crown copyright 2021

-- entry limit - the maximum amount that can be used by an entry from the general balance, for example if the charges on your entry are £5,200 and you have set your entry limit at £5,100, your entry won’t not clear from the general balance
+- entry limit - the maximum amount that can be used by an entry from the general balance, for example if the charges on your entry are £5,200 and you have set your entry limit at £5,100, your entry will not not clear from the general balance

 - also, note that funds that build up in your reserve account are subject to the ‘Duty of Care’ set down in paragraph 3.4 of this notice

 - underpayment limit - the maximum amount that can be used from the general FAS balance when a specific payment is insufficient to clear the entry

 b.
 Allows you to maintain your contact details so we are able to get in touch with you if we have a query (for example, regarding payment details).
 The details you can provide to us are: